We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 Many face masks are fitted with a bendable metal strip that can be tightened across the bridge of the nose.
 Pinching this adjustment together can position the mask closer to your cheeks, making it harder for air to escape.
 Now, the air is forced outward to your ears or by your chin, far away from your specs.

 If you don't have an adjustable mask, try making yours adjustable.
-Tape, pipe cleaners, and even bandages will work to keep the mask securely fastened to your nose.
+Double-sided tape, pipe cleaners, and even adhesive bandages will work to keep the top edge of the mask securely fastened to your nose.
 Whether or not this look is aesthetically on-trend is probably a solid “no.”

 If your mask is gaping around your face, there’s more room for air to travel upward and outward toward your glasses.
 Make sure that your mask fits as closely around your nose and cheeks as possible.